 Click on 'Create route' to add a custom route.

 In the 'Static route parameters' section, select the type of route and specify the destination address.
 Enter the gateway address or select the interface through which the corresponding traffic will be routed.
-There are several options available in the 'Route type' field: 'Route to host', 'Route to network' and 'Default route'.
+Several options are available in the 'Route type' field: 'Route to host', 'Route to network' and 'Default route'.
 Select the required option depending on your task.
 In the 'Destination network address' field, enter the IP address of the network or destination node.
 Then enter the gateway address or select the interface through which the traffic will be transmitted.

 Check the 'Add automatically' option to apply the route when the specified gateway is available.

 For example, let's add a route to the remote network segment available for SSTP-connection.

 In the 'Interface' field, there will be connections, interfaces and segments available on the device, as well as the value 'Any'.

 Besides adding static routes manually, you can upload a list of routes from a batch file created in advance.
 This feature is handy when you add a lot of routes.

-The file with the .bat extension should have a classic view with the syntax of Windows operating system.
+The file with the .bat extension should have a classic view with the syntax of the Windows operating system.
 Example of command from a batch file:

 route ADD 188.8.131.52 MASK 255.0.0.0 184.108.40.206